nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to list clients
-2. AddressBook shows the list of clients
+2. Link.me shows the list of clients
 3. User requests to edit a specific client in the list
-4. AddressBook edits the client
+4. Link.me edits the client
 5. Use case ends.